AngelArcones/Data_Science_TFM/README.md

 This is my master's project for KSchool's 19th ed. of the Master in Data Science

-The final results are available as an [interactive visualization]( https://aarcones.shinyapps.io/maps/)
+The final results are available as an [interactive visualization]( https://aarcones.shinyapps.io/maps/) to compare the reference data with the predictions from the selected model (view by default), with the option to compare also with predictions for mid and late 21<sup>st</sup> century from different climate change scenarios.
+More details in the results sections.

 ## Introduction:
 The aim of this project is to find a model that can predict global-scale Net Primary Productivity based on accesible climate maps.